-The scope of this TOE covers the entire products as sold to users that are equipped with the FCU, which provides Fax Function to the MFP.
-The FCU is included as an optional feature, and the developer installs it on the MFP in the user's environment.
-Following performance check(s), the MFP as the TOE is delivered to the user.
+The scope of this TOE covers the entire products as sold to users that are equipped with the Printer/Scanner option, which provides Printer Function and Scanner Function to the MFP.

 5. Architectural Information

 This chapter explains the scope of this TOE and the main components (subsystems).